-Trump Says He’s Willing to Testify Under Oath on Comey Meetings
+Trump Says He's Willing to Testify Under Oath on Comey Meetings

 During much of the increasingly heated debate surrounding the FBI’s investigation of Russia’s role in the election, Trump has chafed over news leaks, arguing that news organizations had not given them proper attention.

+In Painter’s estimation, Kasowtiz could land in hot water if the president is ever accused of obstructing justice.
+Ethics rules prevent attorneys from assisting clients in a crime or committing fraud, and witness intimidation is considered a form of obstruction.

+“If Trump authorizes the lawyer to do it, he is just as guilty of witness intimidation as if he did it himself,” Painter said.

-Also on Friday morning, Trump’s campaign team sent out a fundraising blast based in part on Comey’s testimony.
+Meanwhile, Trump’s campaign team on Friday morning sought to capitalize on Comey’s testimony, sending out a fundraising blast based in part on it.

 “James Comey stated under oath that President Trump was NOT under investigation by the FBI … So why has the Fake News Media spent so much time reporting on the so-called “Russia investigation?”
 (Emphasis original)